The most important facts at a glance:

 In addition, please submit a letter of motivation in English (one page maximum) and an English CV in tabular form (two pages maximum).

-Furnish the required proof of knowledge of English if the applicant's native language is not English and if the first degree was not basically a degree program taught in English, by submitting a certificate of completion no more than three years old as of the application deadline of the Test of English as a Foreign Language (TOEFL) with a minimum total score of 227 (computer-based test, CBT), 87 (Internet-based test, IBT), 567 (paper-based test, PBT) or the IELTS with a minimum total score of 5 or, alternatively, acquiring the Cambridge First Certificate (FCE) similarly no more than three years old as of the application deadline.
+Furnish the required proof of knowledge of English if the first degree was not basically a degree program taught in English, by submitting a certificate of completion no more than three years old as of the application deadline of the Test of English as a Foreign Language (TOEFL) with a minimum total score of 227 (computer-based test, CBT), 87 (Internet-based test, IBT), 567 (paper-based test, PBT) or the IELTS with a minimum total score of 5 or, alternatively, acquiring the Cambridge First Certificate (FCE) similarly no more than three years old as of the application deadline.
 If the test completion certificate as detailed above is not available at the time of application, the applicant may be admitted on the condition that they provide the certificate along with the test results no later than the end of the semester they began their study.
 If the proof is not provided on time or the test results do not meet the requirements, admission will be rescinded.
 The applicant must provide proof of native speaker knowledge to the Foreign Language Center at JGU no later than the end of the semester in which they began their study.
 If this proof is not provided on time, the admission will be rescinded.

 Applicants will not be required to provide evidence of their German language skills.